tpeo/full-stack-learning-repo-2022/Week_6/README.md

 # Demo

-We will go over how to debug a NodeJS server in Visual Studio Code, how to connect to a firebase database, and
+We will go over how to connect to Firebase and use cloud firestore to model a Twitter like application, demonstrating how document databases handle one-one, one-many, many-many relationships.

 # Homework